Developing Your Social Media Strategy

 Marketed by harmony, regularity, or steady continuity: free from variation or contradiction

-Being inconsistent is the number one reason why people fail at social media.
+Being inconsistent is the number one reason why businesses fail at social media.
 Businesses will post one week and take the rest of the month off and wonder why their social media strategy didn’t go as planned.
 So, in the beginning, focus more on consistency and less on a specific number of posts per week.

 Once you have outgrown the “just be consistent” phase, it is time to move into it and really strategize the best times and days to post for your audience.